Do Go On - 360 - Alan Turing & The Enigma

 Yeah.

-And the logic, I mean, it's so bizarre, the logic back then.
+And the logic, I mean, it's so bizarre.

-What we're going to do is pump you with estrogen.
+back then they're like this is unnatural homosexual what we're going to do is pump you with

 Yeah.